 To define the model, we have to describe the different entities, their fields, the way they interact (links) and how they behave over time (processes).

-LIAM2 model files use a dialect of the YAML format.
-This format uses the level of indentation and colons (: characters) to differenciate objects from sub objects.
+This is done in one file.
+We use the YAML-markup language.
+This format uses the level of indentation to specify objects and sub objects.